BorisDemay/Laravel-Vue-auth/readme.md

 # Laravel / Vue / Tailwind boilerplate

-This is a boilerplate project that integrates Laravel, Vue.js, and Tailwind CSS to provide a robust authentication system.
+This is a boilerplate project that integrates Laravel, Vue.js, and Tailwind CSS to provide a robust authentication system and a cart system.
 This setup aims to streamline the development process by offering a pre-configured environment for building modern web applications.

 ## Features